image357/password/docs/password.md

 ## Constants

-<a name="DefaultFileEnding"></a>DefaultFileEnding is the default file ending for password files of a file storage backend.
+<a name="DefaultFileEnding"></a>DefaultFileEnding is the default file extension for password files.

 ```go
 const DefaultFileEnding string = "pwd"